 Rauðasandur Beach is a magical red sand beach on the south coast of Iceland’s West Fjords (Vestfirðir).
-Enjoy a walk along its 10-kilometer stretch of beautiful coastline.
+Enjoy a walk along its 10-kilometer stretch of picture-perfect coastline.
 The pulverized scallop shells make the ground seem like the surface of another planet!

 Rauðasandur (Raudasandur) or Rauðisandur (Raudisandur) means “red sand” in Icelandic.
 While black sand beaches are one of the landmarks of Iceland’s South Coast, this remote part of the Westfjords offers something completely different.

 The color of the sand changes depending on the weather and season.
 From different shades of yellow to hues of orange the beach never stays the same color for long.
 If you’re lucky, you may even witness Rauðasandur appear as a pink beach!

 The beach is home to some majestic wildlife, such as seals and many different species of birds, including puffins.
 If the weather allows, enjoy stunning views of the breathtaking landscape with the mighty Snæfellsjökull glacier of the Snæfellsnes peninsula in the background.

 Often described as an oasis of tranquility, the beach is also famous as the scene of one of Iceland’s most notorious crimes – The Murders at Sjöundá.

 With dark mountains in the background and red sand on the beach, Rauðasandur is a place full of contrasts.
 One of the most striking paradoxes is that this tranquil and peaceful shore was the scene of one of Iceland’s most notorious crimes.

 The Murders at Sjöundá took place at the Sjöundá farm just beside Rauðasandur in the early 19th century.
 It’s an intriguing story of passion and darkness, where a forbidden love affair ended in mysterious murders.